ncbroberg/starter-academic/content/progress/BROBERG_PANIZZA/index.md

 ---
-title: "The Impact of Politicians' Horizon in Power on Local Public Policy: Evidence from a Term Limit Extension in Italy"
+title: "How Does a Longer Horizon in Power Affect Local Public Policy?
+Evidence from a Term Limit Extension in Italy"
 authors:
 - admin
 - Pietro Panizza